MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquirespinlocksharedatdpclevel.md

 ## -remarks

-On entry to this routine, the caller must be running at IRQL \>= DISPATCH\_LEVEL.
+On entry to this routine, the caller must be running at IRQL \>= DISPATCH_LEVEL.
 This routine does not change the IRQL.

 To release the spin lock, the driver calls the [**ExReleaseSpinLockSharedFromDpcLevel**](nf-wdm-exreleasespinlocksharedfromdpclevel.md) routine.

-A spin lock is a 32-bit variable of type EX\_SPIN\_LOCK.
+A spin lock is a 32-bit variable of type EX_SPIN_LOCK.
 The driver must allocate the storage for the spin lock and initialize the spin lock to zero.
 This storage must be located in nonpaged system-space memory.

 The caller should hold the spin lock only briefly before releasing it.
 For more information, see [Introduction to Spin Locks](/windows-hardware/drivers/kernel/introduction-to-spin-locks).

-> [!NOTE]
-> Recursive acquisition of a spin lock causes deadlock and is not allowed.
+Recursive acquisition of a spin lock causes deadlock and is not allowed.

 ## -see-also